Hurricane Ida will likely be ‘catastrophic’ category 4, governor warns

 “This is stronger than [Hurricane] Laura was last year,” said Benjamin Schott, of the National Weather Service.
 “This will be a life-altering storm for those who aren’t prepared for what Ida is going to throw at us later this weekend.”

 Residents can expect the storm to hit the coast first, then work its way inland, moving at a rate of 15 mph.
+Authorities warned that risks extended beyond just the coasts, as high winds and anywhere between 10 and 20 inches of rain hit inland areas, swelling local waterways and likely causing flooding.

 The mayor of New Orleans has called for a mandatory evacuation of anyone living outside the city’s levee protection system when Ida arrives, on the sixteenth anniversary of Hurricane Katrina.